shabin5785/Webpack_Learn/README.md

 - one more loader is for css.
 We need css loader to load the css files , as WP cannot do that by itself.
 Next we need style loader to work with the loaded files.

-- in loader or rule, the use can be an array of loaders. so that the files pass thrugh all required loaders. the order is the order of elements in the use array
+- in loader or rule, the use can be an array of loaders. so that the files pass thrugh all required loaders. the order is the order of elements in the use array, whihc is Right to Left